-Beginning in 1853, four Sisters from Regensberg Germany travelled to New York, responding to the call “Sisters, come and teach.”
+Beginning in 1853, four Sisters from Regensberg Germany traveled to New York, responding to the call “Sisters, come and teach.”

 On October 25, 1877, after a three-day journey by train, coach, boat, and wagon from New York, five Dominican Sisters arrived in Traverse City, Michigan.
 Following in the footsteps of our patron Saint Dominic de Guzman, only God could know how our lives would ripple outward.